5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

  Key | Function |
  ---------| -------- |
 `AAPL,ig-platform-id` |Platform identifier of the iGPU you are using/spoofing.
-`AAPL,snb-platform-id`|Same as above but for Sandy Bridge CPUs only.
+`AAPL,snb-platform-id`|Same as above but for Sandy Bridge CPUs ONLY.
 `device-id` | Device identifier of the GPU you are spoofing.
 Only required if the iGPU model on the used CPU is not natively supported by macOS.
 `framebuffer-patch-enable` | Switch to enable framebuffer patching.
 Required when setting properties like `fbmem`, `stolenmem` or `unifiedmem`.
 `framebuffer-fbmem` | Patches framebuffer memory.
 Required if you cannot set DVMT to 64 MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.